Egotism: Development

 In developmental terms, two different paths can be taken to reach egotism – one being individual, and the other being cultural.

 With respect to the developing individual, a movement takes place from egocentricity to sociality during the process of growing up.
 It is normal for an infant to have an inflated sense of egotism.
 The over-evaluation of one's own ego regularly appears in childish forms of love.

 Optimal development allows a gradual decrease into a more realistic view of one's own place in the world.
 A less optimal adjustment may later lead to what has been called defensive egotism, serving to overcompensate for a fragile concept of self.
 Robin Skynner however considered that in the main growing up leads to a state where "your ego is still there, but it's taking its proper limited place among all the other egos".

 However, alongside such a positive trajectory of diminishing individual egotism, a rather different arc of development can be noted in cultural terms, linked to what has been seen as the increasing infantilism of post-modern society.
 Whereas in the nineteenth century egotism was still widely regarded as a traditional vice – for Nathaniel Hawthorne egotism was a sort of diseased self-contemplation – Romanticism had already set in motion a countervailing current, what Richard Eldridge described as a kind of "cultural egotism, substituting the individual imagination for vanishing social tradition".
 The romantic idea of the self-creating individual – of a self-authorizing, artistic egotism – then took on broader social dimensions in the following century.
 Keats might still attack Wordsworth for the regressive nature of his retreat into the egotistical sublime; but by the close of the twentieth century egotism had been naturalized much more widely by the Me generation into the Culture of Narcissism.

 In the 21st century, romantic egotism has been seen as feeding into techno-capitalism in two complementary ways: on the one hand, through the self-centred consumer, focused on their own self-fashioning through brand 'identity'; on the other through the equally egotistical voices of 'authentic' protest, as they rage against the machine, only to produce new commodity forms that serve to fuel the system for further consumption.

 Sexuality

 There is a question mark over the relationship between sexuality and egotism.
 Sigmund Freud popularly made the claim that intimacy can transform the egotist, giving a new sense of humility in relation to others.

 At the same time, it is very apparent that egotism can readily show itself in sexual ways and indeed arguably one's whole sexuality may function in the service of egotistical needs.

 Social egotism

-Leo Tolstoy, used the term aduyevschina (after the protagonist Aduyev of Goncharov's first novel, A Common Story) to describe social egotism as the inability of some people to see beyond their immediate interests.
+Leo Tolstoy used the term aduyevschina (after the protagonist Aduyev of Ivan Goncharov's first novel, A Common Story) to describe social egotism as the inability of some people to see beyond their immediate interests.